Piano Quintet No. 2 (Fauré)

-Gabriel Fauré's Piano Quintet in C minor, Op.
+Gabriel Fauré's Piano Quintet No. 2 in C minor, Op.
 115, is the second of his two works in the genre and his last four-movement chamber work.
 Dedicated to Paul Dukas, the quintet was given its premiere in Paris at a concert of the Société nationale de musique on 21 May 1921.
 It was an immediate success and has always been more popular than the First Quintet, completed sixteen years earlier.

 Background

 Fauré began working on his Second Piano Quintet in 1919 at Annecy-le-Vieux in Savoy, during his summer holiday from his duties as Director of the Paris Conservatoire.
 He was 74, increasingly deaf, and nearing the end of his time as director.
 From Annecy he wrote to his wife, who remained in Paris, "as yet there are only sketches, so for the moment I'm not speaking of it to anyone".
 Fauré was a slow, painstaking composer and the quintet took months of work, although by comparison with the first quintet – on which he worked intermittently for 18 years – it was completed relatively quickly.
 The middle movements were finished first, during a long summer holiday at Annecy in 1920.
 His reluctant retirement from the Conservatoire at the end of September 1920 left him more time for composition, which he found a great benefit in completing the quintet.
 The finished manuscript is dated March 1921, although the Fauré scholar Robert Orledge suggests that it was probably completed in Nice the previous month.

 The work was premiered at a concert of the Société nationale de musique in the concert hall of the Conservatoire on 21 May 1921 by what Orledge calls "a distinguished group of devoted Faureans".
 The players were Robert Lortat (piano), André Tourret and Victor Gentil (violins), Maurice Vieux (viola) and Gérard Hekking (cello).